Barn Hacks – Part Two!

 - Use the flat or fan setting on your hose nozzle to liquid squeegee the dirt from your horse.
 It may also be called the flat or angle setting.
 So satisfying when you are rinsing your horse!
 This is especially good for cleaning legs.
 You might even be able to skip the shampoo and just use a nozzle.

 The fan or flat setting on nozzles is awesome!

-If you want to try some zeolite ammonia-eating goodness, you can pick some up here!
+If you want to try some new products to make your barn time easier, you can pick some up here!
 As an Amazon Associate, I earn from qualifying purchases, no extra charge to you.
 I thoroughly appreciate it!
 Order here: